UK Government Introduces Crackdown on ‘Deepfakes’ Creation

 The announcement has been welcomed by campaigners and organizations advocating for women’s rights and online safety.
 Cally Jane Beech, a campaigner and former Love Island contestant, hailed the new offense as a significant step towards strengthening laws to protect women.
 Similarly, Deborah Joseph, European Editorial Director of GLAMOUR, emphasized the importance of putting women’s safety at the center of the legislative agenda.

-In addition to addressing deepfake creation, the government has introduced amendments to the Sexual Offenses Act 2003 to extend voyeurism offenses to cover non-consensual images of breastfeeding.
-Furthermore, reforms in the Criminal Justice Bill will impose longer sentences for offenders who cause death through abusive sexual behavior or ‘rough sex,’ reflecting the government’s commitment to justice for victims of sexual violence.
+In addition to addressing deepfake creation, the government has introduced amendments to the Sexual Offenses Act 2003.
+These extend voyeurism offenses to cover non-consensual images of breastfeeding.
+Furthermore, reforms in the Criminal Justice Bill will impose longer sentences for offenders who cause death through abusive sexual behavior or ‘rough sex.’
+This reflects the government’s commitment to justice for victims of sexual violence.

 Need Help?